acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_about.md

 We embrace the interdisciplinary approach by integrating different data sources and combining methods from biological, mathematical, and computer science disciplines.

-Our group is based in Switzerland and leads by [Dr. Maria Anisimova](https://www.zhaw.ch/en/about-us/person/anis/)
+Our group is based in Switzerland and leads by [Prof. Dr. Maria Anisimova](https://www.zhaw.ch/en/about-us/person/anis/)

 # About the developer